-The Logistics Section provides all supporting resources to the incident.
-The Logistic Section works closely with Finance to contract for and purchase goods and services as needed at the incident.
-They are responsible for the development of several written portions of the Incident Action Plan and forwards them to the Planning Section Chief.
-The Logistic section is responsible for all the resources needed both at the Incident and within the supporting factors.
+The Logistics Section provides all supporting resources to the incident, and works closely with Finance to contract for and purchase goods and services as needed at theincident.
+They are responsible for the development of several written portions of the IncidentAction Plan and forwards them to the Planning Section Chief.
+The Logistics Section is responsible for all the resources needed both at the Incident and within the supporting factors.
 Within the Logistics section there are both the Service Specific and the Supporting Specific roles.